nre-learning/nrelabs-curriculum/docs/intro.rst

 network automation skills for network reliability engineers (NREs) and other NetOps pros or amateurs.

+Antidote isn't just one application, but rather, a set of smaller applications that work together to provide this learning experience.
+The `antidote-selfmedicate <https://github.com/nre-learning/antidote-selfmedicate>`_ repository is the simplest way to get this going, as it's, designed to allow you to run everything on your laptop, using `minikube`.
+This is very useful if you're looking to develop some lessons and need an easy way to test them out without a lot of setup.
+See the :ref:`build local <buildlocal>` instructions for more info on that.

+In case you're looking to run Antidote in more of a public-facing, production capacity, the main `Antidote repository <https://github.com/nre-learning/antidote>`_ contains terraform configurations, kubernetes manifests, and scripts necessary for running all of Antidote's components in the cloud.
+More information for spinning this up can be found in the :ref:`production <production>` guide.

 In fact, the reference runtime and use case for Antidote is :ref:`NRE Labs <nrelabs>` and Antidote is the project behind it.
 NRE Labs is a free site and training service on the web sponsored by Juniper Networks, but